 Now, according to my grandfather, the whole human race is a response to this accident.
-We are here because we are born with the capacity to find the hidden light in all events and all people; to lift it up and make it visible once again and, thereby, to restore the innate wholeness of the world.
-This is a very important story for our times — that we heal the world one heart at a time.
-This task is called “tikkun olam” in Hebrew, “restoring the world.”
+We are here because we are born with the capacity to find the hidden light in all events and all people, to lift it up and make it visible once again, and thereby to restore the innate wholeness of the world.
+This is a very important story for our times, that we heal the world one heart at a time.
+And this task is called “tikkun olam,” in Hebrew — “restoring the world.”

-Ms. Tippett: Is there a connection between the story of the sparks and tikkun olam in Jewish tradition?
+Tippett: Is there a connection between the story of the sparks and tikkun olam, in Jewish tradition?
 Are they bound together?